enmebaragesij99/New-York-Citi-Bike-challenge/README.md

 seeing as users would be either travelling to other neighbourhoods farther away from their own  or to manhattan itself which is the heart and soul of New York City and has everything like a one stop shop.

+Note; please refer to work sheets situated within the brackets of the analysis titles, seeing as there are many other work sheets within the workbook due to trial and error.